racoltdev/PCA-Anomoly-Detection/README.md

 A valid python environment is required.
 To ensure all dependencies are installed, run `pip install -r requirements.txt`.
 It is recommended to run this within a venv. <br/>
 <br/>
 This tool scans the network on a selected interface and requires elevated priveleges to run.
 On linux, this can be done with `sudo ./venv/bin/python main.py`. <br/>
-## Default Execution
+## Default Execution and Expected Output
-This program executes in two phase: training, and anomaly detection.
+This program executes in two phases: training, and anomaly detection.
 By default, the detection phase is not executed. <br/>
 <br />
 To run this program with default configuration, run `sudo ./venv/bin/python main.py` <br/>
 <br/>